 I checked the tag on one of the bright yellow undies..they were 3 for $28.50.

 “Are they three for $28.50?”
 I asked

 “HUHHHHH?”
-I muttered, trying to shake the fog out of my brain…I glanced behind me at the long line of irritated faces.
-I noticed the clerk was just standing there staring at me.
+I muttered, trying to shake the fog out of my brain…I glanced behind me at the long line of blank faces.
+The clerk was just standing there staring at me.
 I wanted to continue my line of questioning about the overpriced underpants, but you know what?
 Sometimes I just get tired..really tired.
 I grabbed my bag and slinked towards the door.

-I marched right back towards the store, open sesame-d the door and took my position at the back of the line..you know, behind all those people who were previously behind me.
+I took a deep breath and marched right back towards the store, open sesame-d the door and took my position at the back of the line..you know, behind all those people who were previously behind me.
 The cashier looked up when she saw me standing there and asked if I had a return, because if so..I needed to go to customer service in the far corner of the store- on the second floor.

 I felt that surge of whoosh-whooshing again.

-In the end, I got back my $30, hit ten thousand steps on my step app for the day and was able to capitalize on a late afternoon surge of ticked-off energy saving me a trip to Starbucks for a caffeine fix.
+In the end, I got my $30 back, hit ten thousand steps on my step app for the day and was able to capitalize on a late afternoon surge of angry energy saving me a trip to Starbucks for a caffeine fix.